mesosphere/kubeaddons-tests/tests/README.md

 # Addon Tests

-kubeaddons-enterprise-tests use KUTTL for testing.
+kubeaddons-tests use KUTTL for testing.

 ### Tests structure